teja788/Interview_Preparation_Notes/Data_Engineering/Udemy_Docker_Course.md

 # Docker

 * Docker makes it very easy to install and run software without worrying about setup and dependencies.
+It can run on any kind of hardware and supports multiple underlying architecture
+*
 * Container is a program with own set of isolated set of hardware resources.
 It is a instance of an image.
 It's sole pourpse is to run a program.
 * Docker Image is a single file with all the dependencies and configurations required to run a program.
 * Docker contains two things mainly Docker Client(Docker CLI) and Docker Server(Docker Dameon)